sitewhere/community-documentation/content/en/docs/Deployment Guide/_index.md

 ## Delete SiteWhere Instance

-To delete an instance of your cluster use the command:
+To delete a SiteWhere instance from your cluster use the command:

 ```command
 swctl delete instance [NAME] [flags]
 ```

-For example, if we want to delete the instance `sitewhere`, we would need to execute:
+For example, if we want to delete the instance `sitewhere`, we would execute:

 ```command
 swctl delete instance sitewhere
 ```

-If you want to delete all the data and extra resources, add `--purge` flag.
-This flag will delete the Namespace `sitewhere` alone with all its resources.
+To delete all the data and extra resources, add `--purge` flag.
+This flag will delete the namespace `sitewhere` along with all of its resources.

-## Uninstall SiteWhere 3.0 CE
+## Uninstall SiteWhere Infrastructure

-To uninstall SiteWhere insfrastucture components using **swctl**, execute the following command:
+To uninstall SiteWhere insfrastucture components using `swctl`, execute the following command:

 ```command
 swctl uninstall
 ```

-If you want to delete all the data and extra resources, add `--purge` flag.
-This flag will delete the Namespace `sitewhere-system` alone with all its resources.
+To delete all the data and extra resources, add `--purge` flag.
+This flag will delete the Namespace `sitewhere-system` along with all its resources.